 The set-up of the SITF is a testimony to the importance the EU pays to the proper handling of this issue.

-Mr Clint Williamson took office as the Lead Prosecutor for the Task Force on 17 October 2011.
+Mr Clint Williamson took office as the Chief Prosecutor for the Task Force on 17 October 2011.
 Mr Williamson, a former US Ambassador-at-Large for War Crimes Issues, has the necessary experience of working with these kinds of issues at the highest levels.
 Immediately prior to this appointment he served as a Special Expert to the Secretary-General of the United Nations, focusing primarily on the Extraordinary Chambers in the Courts of Cambodia.
 This tribunal is charged with prosecuting senior leaders of the Khmer Rouge and those most responsible for mass crimes committed in Cambodia during the 1970s.
 Mr Williamson has previously also worked as a Trial Attorney at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague.
 While at the ICTY, he supervised investigations and field operations in the Balkans, compiled indictments, and prosecuted cases at trial.

 SITF at a glance